MohammadAarizMahfooz/TextUtils/README.md

-# WordsUtils
+# TextUtils.in
-WordUtils is a website made with an amazing web framework Django.
+TextUtils.in is a website made with an amazing web framework Django.
 Enter your text and choose a option-
 Remove Punctuation
 UPPER CASE
 New line remover